Your Horoscope This Week: January 25 To 31

 AdvertisementADVERTISEMENT

-The most defining shift of the week arrives on January 26th at 12:34 p.m.
-EST, when Neptune enters Aries, beginning a brand-new thirteen-year chapter for the collective.
-This marks a major transition away from Neptune in Pisces, which emphasized dreaming, dissolving, and spiritual sensitivity since 2011, sometimes without follow- through.
+The most defining shift of the week arrives on January 27th at 4:34 a.m.
+AEDT, when Neptune enters Aries, beginning a brand-new thirteen-year chapter for the collective.
+This marks a major transition away from Neptune in Pisces, which emphasised dreaming, dissolving, and spiritual sensitivity since 2011, sometimes without follow-through.
 Neptune in Aries is about initiating the dream, embodying it, and fighting for a vision rather than passively hoping for one.
 We’re moving out of the influencer era and deeper into a protagonist era, where more people feel called to live their own stories instead of consuming someone else’s.

 On a global level, this transit carries weight.
 Aries is ruled by Mars, and Neptune here can inspire movements, conflicts, and ideological battles driven by belief as much as reality.
 The shadow is dreaming up chaos, glorifying dominance, or leaders competing to prove who is strongest, especially as Saturn prepares to join Neptune in Aries next month.
 The invitation, both personally and collectively, is to dream new worlds responsibly.
 To believe in yourself enough to take action without turning that fire into destruction.
 To choose courage without self-sabotage, and passion without violence.

 The week closes by pointing us toward what comes next.
-February begins with a fiery Full Moon in Leo on February 1st, a striking contrast to the Earth, Air, and Water-heavy energy that has dominated January.
+In February, there's a fiery Full Moon in Leo on the 2nd, a striking contrast to the Earth, Air, and Water-heavy energy that has dominated January.
 Where January opened with a cleansing Cancer Full Moon, February begins with bold, expressive fire.
 This Leo Full Moon illuminates confidence, creativity, leadership, and the desire to be seen.
 At its best, it reminds us that playing small no longer serves anyone, and that joy, pride, and self-expression are not selfish.

 AdvertisementADVERTISEMENT